AndrewCloete/stratech-tech-assessment-rust/README.md

 - Use Typescript for the frontend
 - Unit tests!
 - Wrap the db connection pool in a middleware
+- Front-end paging of movies
+- Replace Material UI with a own components

 ## Why Rust?
 I've slowly been upskilling in Rust for the past couple of months so I'm using